 GeneCards Summary for ABL1 Gene

 ABL1 (ABL Proto-Oncogene 1, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ABL1 include Congenital Heart Defects And Skeletal Malformations Syndrome and Leukemia, Chronic Myeloid, Somatic.
-Among its related pathways are DNA Double Strand Break Response and DNA Double-Strand Break Repair.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with ABL1 include Congenital Heart Defects And Skeletal Malformations Syndrome and Leukemia, Chronic Myeloid.
+Among its related pathways are Chronic myeloid leukemia and DNA Damage Response (only ATM dependent).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.